OneNoteDev/MsGraph_OneNoteApiSamplePHP/Readme.md

 **Accounts**

 -	As the developer, you'll need to [have a Microsoft account and get a client ID string](http://msdn.microsoft.com/EN-US/library/office/dn575426.aspx) so your app can authenticate with the Microsoft Azure AD v2.0 endpoint.
--	As the user of the sample, you'll need a Microsoft account so the OneNote API can send the pages to your OneDrive.
+-	As the user of the sample, you'll need a Microsoft account (Azure AD/Org ID or an MSA account) so the OneNote API can send the pages to your OneDrive.

 ### Register the sample